-Is the Samsung Celox an LTE enabled version of the Galaxy S II?
+that the Celox appeares to be the LTE enabled version of the Samsung Galaxy S II

 Is this the LTE enabled version of the Samsung Galaxy S II?